If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 3. Install WordPress

-After registering your domain name and Hosting, installing WordPress blogging software is next on the line of action.
+After registering your domain name and Hosting, installing WordPress, the blogging software, is next on the agenda.

-If you’re on a shared hosting plan, installing WordPress might differ from managed WordPress hosting.
+If you’re on a shared hosting plan, installing WordPress might differ from installing WordPress on managed WordPress hosting.

-However, the step will probably look familiar, no matter your hosting type.
+However, the step will probably look familiar regardless of your hosting type.
 Since I’m a big fan of managed WordPress hosting, I will use EasyWP Namecheap hosting to show how to install WordPress the easiest way.

-Here is a walk-through video tutorial showing how simple installing WordPress in the Namecheap EasyWP hosting is.
+Here is a walkthrough video tutorial showing how simple it is to install WordPress on Namecheap EasyWP hosting.

 If you prefer more detailed step-by-step instructions, here is my guide on installing WordPress and setting up your blog with the NameCheap EasyWP plan.